lnbits/lnbits/docs/guide/faq.md

 <details><summary>Can I prevent others from generating wallets on my node?</summary>
   <p>When you run your LNbits in clearnet basically everyone can generate a wallet on it.
 Since the funds of your node are bound to these wallets you might want to prevent that.
 There are two ways to do so:</p>
   <ul>
-   <li>configure the allowed users / extensions <a href="https://github.com/lnbits/lnbits/blob/main/.env.example">in the .env file</a></li>
+   <li>Configure allowed users & extensions <a href="https://github.com/lnbits/lnbits/blob/main/.env.example">in the .env file</a></li>
-   <li>configure the allowed users / extensions <a href="https://github.com/lnbits/lnbits/tree/main/lnbits/extensions/usermanager">via the Usermanager-Extension</a>.
+   <li>Configure allowed users & extensions <a href="https://github.com/lnbits/lnbits/tree/main/lnbits/extensions/usermanager">via the Usermanager-Extension</a>.
 You can find <a href="http://docs.lnbits.org/guide/admin_ui.html">more info about the superuser and the admin extension here</a></li>
   </ul>
-  <p>Please not that all entries in the .env file will not be the taken into account anylonger after you activated the admin extension.</p>
+  <p>Please note that all entries in the .env file will not be the taken into account once you activated the admin extension.</p>
 </details>

 ## Troubleshooting
-<details><summary>Message "https error" or network error" when scanning a QR made on LNbits</summary>
+<details><summary>Message "https error" or network error" when scanning a LNbits QR</summary>
 <p>Bad news, this is a routing error that might have quite a lot of reasons.
-Lets try a few of the most possible problems and their solutions.</p>
+Let´s try a few of the most possible problems and their solutions.
+First choose your setup</p>
   <ul>
     <li>
-      <details><summary>A - LNbits is running behind Tor only, you can't open it on a public domain like lnbits.yourdomain.com:</summary>
+      <details><summary>LNbits is running via Tor only, you can't open it on a public domain like lnbits.yourdomain.com</summary>
         <ul>
-        <li>Open your LNbits LNURL page using the .onion URI, so the QR is generated using an accessible .onion URI.
-          Do not generate that QR from a .local URI, because it will not be reachable via internet, only from within your home-LAN.</li>
+        <li>Given that you want your setup to stay like this open your LNbits wallet using the .onion URI and create it again.
+In this way the QR is generated to be accessible via this .onion URI so via tor only.
+Do not generate that QR from a .local URI, because it will not be reachable via internet - only from within your home-LAN.</li>
         <li>Open your LN wallet app that you used to scan that QR and this time by using tor (see wallet app settings).
           If the app doesn't offer tor, you can use Orbot (Android) instead.
-See as well section Installation->Clearnet</li>
+See section Installation->Clearnet for detailed instructions.</li>
         </ul>
       </details>
     </li>
     <li>
-      <details><summary>B - If you run LNbits via Tor and want to offer public LN services consider to partially open it to a clearnet (domain/IP) access through a https SSL certificate.</summary>
+      <details><summary>LNbits is running via Tor only, you want to offer public LN services via https</summary>
        <ul>
-       <li>The easiest way is to use caddy.
-Follow the instructions from <a href="https://docs.lnbits.org/guide/installation.html#reverse-proxy-with-automatic-https-using-caddy">this LNbits caddy installation instruction</a> and your LNbits will be accesible through https clearnet.
+       <li>For this we need to partially open LNbits to a clearnet (domain/IP) through a https SSL certificate.
+Follow the instructions from <a href="https://docs.lnbits.org/guide/installation.html#reverse-proxy-with-automatic-https-using-caddy">this LNbits caddy installation instruction</a>.
-        You need to have a domain and to be able to configure a CNAME for your DNS record as well as generate a subdomain dedicated to your LNbits instance (eg. lnbits.mydomain.com).
+        You need to have a domain and to be able to configure a CNAME for your DNS record as well as generate a subdomain dedicated to your LNbits instance like eg. lnbits.yourdomain.com.
-        You also need access to your internet router to open the https port (usually 443) and forward it your LNbits IP within your LAN (usually 80).</li>
+        You also need access to your internet router to open the https port (usually 443) and forward it your LNbits IP within your LAN (usually 80).
+The ports might depend on your node implementation if those ports do not work please ask for them in a help group of your node supplier.</li>
-       <li>You can also follow the apache installation option, explained in the <a href="https://docs.lnbits.org/guide/installation.html#running-behind-an-apache2-reverse-proxy-over-https">LNbits installation manual</a>.</li>
+       <li>You can also follow the Apache installation option, explained in the <a href="https://docs.lnbits.org/guide/installation.html#running-behind-an-apache2-reverse-proxy-over-https">LNbits installation manual</a>.</li>
        <li>If you run LNbits from a bundle node (Umbrel, myNode, Embassy, Raspiblitz etc), you can follow <a href="https://github.com/TrezorHannes/vps-lnbits">this extensive guide</a> with many options to switch your Tor only LNbits into a clearnet LNbits.
-For Citadel there is a HTTPS Option in your manual to activate https for LNbits.</li>
+For Citadel there is a HTTPS Option in your manual to activate https for LNbits in the newest version.</li>
        </ul>
     </details>
    </li>
    </ul>
 </details>

-<details><summary>Wallet-URL deleted, are funds safu ?</summary>
+<details><summary>Wallet-URL deleted, are my funds safu ?</summary>
     <ul>
       <li>
         <details><summary>Wallet on demo server legend.lnbits</summary>